-The Council has entered into two finance lease arrangements, one for the Keepmoat Stadium and the other for Doncaster Racecourse.
+The Council has entered into two finance lease arrangements, one for Doncaster Racecourse and one for the Keepmoat Stadium.
 The Council has a gross investment in the leases made up of the minimum lease payments expected to be received over the remaining lease terms.
 There is no residual value anticipated at the end of either of the lease terms.
 The minimum lease payments comprise settlement of the long-term debtor for the interest in each property acquired by the lessee and finance income that will be earned by the Council in future years whilst the debtor remains outstanding.
 Both lease arrangements are for a term of 99 years.
-The lease arrangement for Doncaster Racecourse, effective 1st January 2006, was previously recognised as an operating lease in the Council's accounts.
-The Council entered into the lease arrangement for the Keepmoat Stadium in August 2012.
+The Council entered into the lease arrangement for Doncaster Racecourse and the Keepmoat Stadium in January 2006 and August 2012 respectively.